jdwillmsen/usersrole/README.md

 `cypress` is the directory where the coverage information/reports are for component and e2e tests.\
 `jest` is the directory where the coverage information/reports are for the jest/unit tests.\
 `merged-report` is the directory where the combine information/reports of jest, component, and e2e tests

+** Currently the merge code coverage report does not correctly combine all the reports.
+Hence the overall coverage is actually higher than the number listed.

 ### Coverage commands